Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/serving/python.md

 ## Model definition

-To let Hydrosphere understand, what are the inputs and the outputs of your model you have to provide a definition of that model.
+To help Hydrosphere understand, what the inputs and the outputs of your model are, you have to provide a definition of that model.
 Create a `serving.yaml` file inside your folder root.

 @@@ vars
 ```yaml